Yelp/elastalert/docs/source/ruletypes.rst

         value: static field
         short: false

-``mattermost_title_link``: You can add a link in your Slack notification by setting this to a valid URL.
-Requires mattermost_title to be set.
+``mattermost_title_link``: You can add a link in your Mattermost notification by setting this to a valid URL.
 Defaults to "".

 ``mattermost_footer``: Add a static footer text for alert.
 Defaults to "".